Naumai, Haere Mai ki Te Piringa, te wāhanga ture o Te Whare Wānanga o Waikato.

 Te Piringa translates as the coming together of peoples and cultures.
 Our name was gifted by the late Te Arikinui, Dame Te Atairangikaahu, the Māori Queen (please see here for further details about our name).
 True to our name, Te Piringa Faculty of Law brings together leading international and local scholars, members of the judiciary and legal profession, illustrious alumni, leaders of industry and business to provide our students with a transformative learning experience.

-Founded in 1990, Te Piringa Faculty of Law is now one of New Zealand/Aotearoa’s leading law schools, and is consistently ranked highly internationally and nationally.
+Founded in 1991, Te Piringa Faculty of Law is now one of Aotearoa New Zealand's leading law schools, and is consistently ranked highly internationally and nationally.
 The Faculty was established upon three core principles: professionalism, biculturalism, and the study of law in context.
 These founding principles continue to be deeply embedded throughout all our Law programmes, and equip our graduates with a unique and powerful set of skills and strengths.
 Our students are given the very best grounding in the law, along with a deep understanding of professionalism, biculturalism, and a study of how the law operates in the wider context.
-Our highly sought after graduates are fully prepared for the complete range of legal and other opportunities – both in Aotearoa/New Zealand as well as abroad.
+Our highly sought after graduates are fully prepared for the complete range of legal and other opportunities – both in Aotearoa New Zealand as well as abroad.

 We have a diverse and talented community of staff and students, each of whom bring their unique perspectives and experiences to the study and understanding of the law.
 Along with our high number of Māori students, we also have the highest number of Pacific law students in the country.
 This diversity allows for an extraordinarily rich learning environment.

 We have an extensive network of international partners on every continent in the globe, connecting us to leading scholars and law schools in Asia, the Pacific and Australasia, the UK and Europe, North America, South America, and Africa.
 We prepare our students to be global citizens, and they are able to undertake exchange programmes, study, and work around the world.